pRizz/iota-transaction-spammer-webapp/replay attack.md

 **Decision to Publish**

-The decision to publish this report publicly was not taken lightly, however I decided to based on the following reasons.
+The decision to publish this report publicly without first fully reaching out to the IOTA foundation was not taken lightly, however I decided to based on the following reasons.

 * The IOTA foundations response to the [MIT-DCI report](https://github.com/mit-dci/tangled-curl/blob/master/vuln-iota.md), specifically Come-from-Beyond’s attitude (that he himself will occasionally categorize as trolling).
 I would rather just post this here rather than dealing with that.